This product is successfully added to your cart

 MÜNSTER

-TRANSLATION OF CARTOUCHE TEXT: Münster, a city with a famous name situated in the middle of Westphalia, distinguished as a capital and a cathedral city; it is mentioned by Albert Krantz in his Saxonia, 1520.
+TRANSLATION OF CARTOUCHE TEXT: Münster, a city with a famous name situated in the middle of Westphalia, is distinguished as a capital and a cathedral city; Albert Krantz mentions it in his Saxonia, 1520.

 COMMENTARY BY BRAUN: "Münster is a large and fortified city, capital of the province of Westphalia [...].
-Although this city was destroyed by the Anabaptists, the walls torn down, the gates damaged by incessant bombardment and nothing left unscathed in the churches either, the city was nevertheless rebuilt and is now considered the most beautiful and strongest of all the other cities of Westphalia; the inhabitants live from trade and craft. [...]
-A good beer is also brewed here, which the people of Münster call Keute and which is very similar to the Hamburg beer."
+Although the Anabaptists destroyed this city, the walls torn down, the gates damaged by constant bombardment and nothing left unscathed in the churches either, the city was nevertheless rebuilt and is now considered the most beautiful and strongest of all the other cities of Westphalia; the inhabitants live from trade and craft. [...]
+A good beer is also brewed here, which the people of Münster call Keute and is very similar to the Hamburg beer."

-The engraving shows a view of Münster from the southwest and devotes much attention to the surrounding countryside with its windmills and neat fields, as well as to the dramatic clouds overhead.
+The engraving shows a view of Münster from the southwest and devotes much attention to the surrounding countryside with its windmills, neat fields, and the dramatic clouds overhead.
 The well-fortified city is hallmarked by its churches and steeples, including the Überwasser church on the left, the soaring cathedral of St Paul's in the centre, St Lambert's church on the right and St Ludgerius's church on the far right.
 In the foreground, Münster's fortifications include defensive works protecting the point at which the River Aa flows into the city.
 Münster was granted its charter in 1170 and joined the Hanseatic League in the mid-1300s.
-The city's economic prosperity during this period is reflected even today in its main market square, the Prinzipal-Markt.
-The Münster Rebellion of 1534/35, when Protestant Anabaptists temporarily took over the running of the city, was of particular significance: in June 1535, after a lengthy siege, the city was starved out and stormed by Bishop Franz von Waldeck.
-The Anabaptists were executed and - as a deterrent - their corpses displayed in iron baskets hung from St Lambert's steeple.
+The city's economic prosperity during this period is reflected even today in its primary market square, the Prinzipal-Markt.
+The Münster Rebellion of 1534/35, when Protestant Anabaptists temporarily took over the city's running, was particularly significant.
+In June 1535, after a lengthy siege, the city was starved out and stormed by Bishop Franz von Waldeck.
+The Anabaptists were executed, and - as a deterrent - their corpses were displayed in iron baskets hung from St Lambert's steeple.

 OSNABRÜCK

-Like those preceding and following it, the engraving of Osnabrück is seen from the relatively low perspecive of someone approaching the city, in this case from Klushügel hill.
-The view is dominated by the many churches: on the left St Peter's cathedral, whose two massive towers still hallmark the skyline today.
-In the centre, the late Gothic three-aisled church of St Catherine with its 103-m-high spire is the tallest medieval building in Lower Saxony.
+Like those preceding and following it, the engraving of Osnabrück is seen from the relatively low perspective of someone approaching the city, in this case from Klushügel Hill.
+The many churches dominate the view: St Peter's cathedral on the left, whose two massive towers still hallmark the skyline today.
+In the centre, the late Gothic three-aisled church of St Catherine, with its 103-m-high spire, is the tallest medieval building in Lower Saxony.
 Osnabrück developed after AD 780 around the see created by Charlemagne.
 The city's name probably derives from the Lower Saxon words Ossen and Brügge, meaning "ox bridge".
 The Peace of Westphalia was concluded in 1648 in the late Gothic town hall.

 WESEL